isc1/2dsim08/README.md

 I'm going to put the discussion between Claude and I in here first, and then I _may_ put copies of the code buffers in here, or links to them, I'm not sure.
 That would add a bunch of time to do by hand, and I don't believe Claude has a convo export capability yet.

+Oh yeah, there is a python program in here called src2file.py.
+If you run this in the directory where your source files are located, it will create a file called consolidated_source.txt (or consolidated_source_n.txt if you want a file with line numbers, just pass in -n when you invoke it) which puts all the source in one file.
+This makes pasting all the source into claude's prompt window easy.

 [TODO:  put the vibe coding conversation in here]